d2osborn/Power-Outages/README.md

 ## Interesting Aggregates

-The grouped table by NERC.REGION, displaying the median `OUTAGE.DURATION`, `DEMAND.LOSS.MW`, and `CUSTOMERS.AFFECTED`, highlights significant regional differences in the severity of power outages.
+The grouped table by `NERC.REGION`, displaying the median `OUTAGE.DURATION`, `DEMAND.LOSS.MW`, and `CUSTOMERS.AFFECTED` below, highlights significant regional differences in the severity of power outages.
 Regions like ECAR and HI experience the longest median outage durations and highest median demand losses, indicating greater vulnerability and more severe impacts during outages, which can guide energy companies and policymakers in prioritizing infrastructure improvements and emergency response efforts to mitigate these severe outages.

 | NERC.REGION   |   OUTAGE.DURATION |   DEMAND.LOSS.MW |   CUSTOMERS.AFFECTED |
 |:--------------|------------------:|-----------------:|---------------------:|